 9. We offer OpenVPN with RSA-4096 and AES-256-GCM.
 And we also offer WireGuard which uses Curve25519 and ChaCha20-Poly1305.

 10. We offer a kill switch and DNS leak protection, both of which are supported in IPv6 as IPv4.
 While the kill switch is only available via our client/app, we also provide a SOCKS5 proxy that works as a kill switch and is only accessible through our VPN.

-11. At 12 of our locations (4 in Sweden, 1 in Denmark, 1 in Amsterdam, 1 in Norway, 1 in UK, 1 in Finland, 1 in Germany, 1 in Paris, 1 in Zurich) we own and have physical control over all of our servers.
-In our other locations, we rent physical, dedicated servers (which are not shared with other companies) and bandwidth from carefully selected providers.
-Keep in mind that we have 5 locations in the UK and 3 in Germany, the servers we physically own are the ones hosted by 31173.se (they start with gb-lon-0* and de-fra-0*, and gb4-wireguard, gb5-wireguard, de4-wireguard and de5-wireguard).
+11. At 14 of our locations (4 in Sweden, 1 in Denmark, 1 in Amsterdam, 2 in Norway, 1 in the UK, 2 in Finland, 1 in Germany, 1 in Paris, 1 in Zurich) we own and have physical control over all of our servers.
+In our other locations, we rent physical, dedicated servers and bandwidth from carefully selected providers.
+Keep in mind that we have 3 locations in the UK and 3 in Germany, the servers we physically own are the ones hosted by 31173.se (they start with gb-lon-0* and de-fra-0*, and gb4-wireguard, gb5-wireguard, de4-wireguard and de5-wireguard).
+All servers are 10gbps.

 Yes, we use our own DNS servers.
-All DNS traffic routed via our tunnel is ‘hijacked’, even if you accidentally select another DNS our DNS will anyhow be used.
-Except if you have setup DNS over HTTPS or DNS over TLS, or if you use a custom DNS in our app.
+All DNS traffic routed via our tunnel is hijacked, even if you set accidentally select another DNS our DNS will anyhow be used.
+Except if you have set up DNS over HTTPS or DNS over TLS, or if you use a custom DNS in our app.

 12. We don’t have virtual locations.
 All locations are listed here.